Property Tax Resources · Callahan County, Texas

 Callahan County is ranching and farming country in West Central Texas — Baird is the county seat, with Cross Plains and Clyde as the other main communities.
 The county straddles I-20 between Abilene and Eastland, and while it’s not seeing the same explosive growth as urban counties, an effective tax rate above 1.4% on agricultural and rural residential land puts real pressure on the households here.

-Only about 2% of Callahan County parcels were protested in 2024 — one of the lowest rates in Texas.
+Only about 2% of Callahan County parcels were protested in 2024 — 336 protests across 21,626 parcels (Texas Comptroller, 2024 Appraisal District Operations Survey).
 That means the informal review process at Callahan CAD is largely untested by most property owners.
 If your land, home, or ranch has been appraised higher than comparable properties in the area, the informal process is straightforward, the office is accessible, and the cost to file is zero.

 Official CAD site — appraisal notices, exemption applications, and district contact information.